 - IELTS: International English Language Testing System

 - TCF Canada: Test de connaissance du Français

-IELTS is what most candidates take while applying to FSW, simply because it is more accessible, with test centers from around the world.
-To get a CLB of 7, you need to score at least-
+Most candidates take the IELTS while applying to FSWP, simply because it is more accessible, with test centers available around the world.
+To get a CLB of 7, you need to score at least:

 - 6.0 in speaking

 - 6.0 – 7.0 in listening

 - 6.0 in reading, and